 The funder will also normally manage your back-office processes by raising your sales invoices and managing the payroll function on your behalf meaning more time for you to focus on running your business.

 The cost of payroll finance is usually calculated as a simple percentage of your total sales, deducted automatically from the margin payment made to you.

-Businesses require an adequate amount of capital to fund startup expenses or pay for expansions.
+Businesses require an adequate amount of capital to fund startup expenses or to pay for expansions.
 As such, companies take out business loans to gain the financial assistance they need.
-A business loan is debt that the company is obligated to repay according to the loan's terms and condition
+A business loan is debt that the company is obligated to repay according to the loan's terms and conditions.